StatMixedML/XGBoostLSS/README.md

 --->

 ## Feedback
-We encourage you to provide feedback on how to enhance XGBoostLSS or request the implementation of additional distributions by opening a new issue.
+We encourage you to provide feedback on how to enhance XGBoostLSS or request the implementation of additional distributions by opening a new discussion.

 ## Reference Paper